jidongxiao/CSCI1200-DataStructures/lectures/20_trees_III/README.md

 - Tree height, longest-shortest paths, breadth-first search
 - Last piece of ds_set: removing an item, erase
 - Erase with parent pointers, increment operation on iterators
-- Limitations of our ds set implementation

 ## 20.1 ds_set Warmup/Review Exercises

-- Draw a diagram of a possible memory layout for a ds set containing the numbers 16, 2, 8, 11, and 5.
-Is there only one valid memory layout for this data as a ds set?
+- Draw a diagram of a possible memory layout for a ds_set containing the numbers 16, 2, 8, 11, and 5.
+Is there
+only one valid memory layout for this data as a ds_set?
 Why?

 &nbsp;
 &nbsp;